Skip to main content

 Reconciling Observational Data with Randomized Controlled Trials

 For years, the scientific narrative was largely shaped by observational studies.
-These studies consistently showed an inverse correlation between and the incidence of type 2 diabetes.
-Furthermore, registry studies, which follow groups of men undergoing treatment in real-world settings, suggested that long-term could dramatically reduce the progression from prediabetes to diabetes.
-One such study reported that over 8 years, no men with prediabetes treated with testosterone progressed to type 2 diabetes, compared to over 40% in an untreated control group.
+These studies consistently showed an inverse correlation between testosterone levels and the incidence of type 2 diabetes.
+Furthermore, registry studies, which follow groups of men undergoing treatment in real-world settings, suggested that long-term testosterone therapy could dramatically reduce the progression from prediabetes to diabetes.

 This evidence, while compelling, is subject to inherent limitations.
 Observational studies can identify associations, but they cannot definitively prove causation.
 Men who seek out and adhere to testosterone therapy may also be more proactive about their health in other ways, introducing a significant confounding variable.
+The gold standard for establishing therapeutic efficacy is the randomized, double-blind, placebo-controlled trial.
+This design minimizes bias and allows for a clear assessment of the intervention’s true effect.

 A Critical Analysis of the TRAVERSE Trial

 The Testosterone Replacement Therapy for Assessment of Long-Term Vascular Events and Efficacy Response in Hypogonadal Men (TRAVERSE) trial provides the highest level of evidence to date on this topic.
-A major substudy of this large trial specifically investigated the effect of testosterone therapy on in middle-aged and older men with hypogonadism.
+A major substudy of this large trial specifically investigated the effect of testosterone therapy on glycemic control in middle-aged and older men with hypogonadism.
 The study included 1,175 men with prediabetes and 3,880 men with existing diabetes.
 Participants were randomized to receive either a 1.62% testosterone gel or a placebo gel.

 The primary endpoint for the prediabetic group was the risk of progression to type 2 diabetes.
 The results were unequivocal.
 The risk of progression did not differ significantly between the testosterone group and the placebo group at any measured time point up to 48 months.